koorinonaka/StableHitDetectionProject/docs/_pages/StableHitDetection/Installation.md

 For the HitComponent to work correctly, the WeaponActor must also be spawned in the PreviewScene.
 Set up according to the [PreviewScene documentation]({{ site.baseurl }}/StableHitDetection/PreviewScene).

 ### Configure AnimNotify
-Add to the timeline in the same way as a normal notify.
+Add it to the timeline in the same way as a normal notify.